leangjia/blender_docs/manual/render/color_management.rst

 Blender comes with a standard OpenColorIO configuration that contains a number of useful display devices and view transforms.
-The reference linear :term:`color space` used is the linear color space with Rec.
+The reference linear :term:`Color Space` used is the linear color space with Rec.
 709 chromaticities and D65 white point.

 However, OpenColorIO was also designed to give a consistent user experience across